L400-RTI/Training-material/modules/01 - Introduction.md

 #### Beyond Configuration: Architecting for Flow and Efficiency

-In Real-Time Intelligence, services like Eventstream, KQL DB, Real-Time Hub and Activatorare powerful individually - but they only deliver business value when orchestrated into coherent, low-latency dataflows.
+In Real-Time Intelligence, services like Eventstream, KQL DB, Real-Time hub and Activatorare powerful individually - but they only deliver business value when orchestrated into coherent, low-latency dataflows.

 This course emphasizes not just how to configure components, but how to architect and optimize them holistically - so that data moves with purpose, triggers fire with precision, and costs stay predictable at scale.